 Another form of self-care is eating a healthy diet.
 Instead of running to the chocolate, potato chips or alcohol to numb your discomfort (macaroni and cheese is my guilty pleasure), eating a healthy balanced diet will help you feel better in the long run and strengthen your immune system.
-Concentrate on a balanced diet including high quality protein and a variety of colorful vegetables and fruits.
+Consider reducing processed foods and focus on a balanced diet including high-quality protein and a variety of colorful vegetables and fruits.
 Since each color of vegetable and fruit has different nutrients, think of it as “eating the rainbow”.
 The more variety you are able to add to your diet the better.

 9. Enjoy your favorite hobby or learn a new one

 While it may seem counterproductive to start a new project at a time when you feel you already have too much on your plate, stay with me on this one.
-When you learn a new skill (craft, hobby, new language or even learn to play a musical instrument), start a new hobby or DIY project, it will take focus and concentration that will be an escape from your day to day life and/or issues you’re currently dealing with.
+When you learn a new skill (craft, hobby, new language or even learn to play a musical instrument), or start a new hobby or DIY project, it will take focus and concentration that will be an escape from your day-to-day life and/or issues you’re currently dealing with.

-That being said, choose a project that will fit in your lifestyle and time limits.
+That being said, choose a project that will fit your lifestyle and time limits.
 If you have only 5 or 10 minute blocks of time to spend on something, select a project that you can put down and pick up again later.
-If you are able to block off a weekend or afternoon, you will be able to select a project that requires more prep and/or clean up time.
-Choose a project that you will enjoy, will take a lot of concentration/focus and you will feel a lot of accomplishment when complete.
+If you are able to block off a weekend or afternoon, you will be able to select a project that requires more prep and/or clean-up time.
+Choose a project that you are passionate about, will take a lot of concentration/focus and you will feel a lot of accomplishment when complete.

 Here are a few examples: